 Pupils' attendance

-Overall attendance and attendance for all groups of pupils is consistently high the three year average is 93 to 95%.
+Overall attendance and attendance for all groups of pupils is consistently high the three year average is

 Due to the effective actions and early intervention by the leadership and management, persistent absence has decreased furthermore pupils' punctuality is exemplary.
 Unauthorised absence stands at 0.4% during the last three years; as a result of rigorous intervention by senior leadership the number of unauthorised holidays abroad during term time has reduced.
 Children are eager to attend school and make significant gains in their learning. (see attendance data )

 Promoting equality and tackling discrimination